troch/angular-l10n/README.md

 `grunt --locales=['en-gb', 'fr-fr']`

 ### Without grunt
 Simply replace `/*LOCALES_HERE*/` in angular-l10n.js by the locales required in your application.
-All the locales are located in folders `locale/js` or `locale/min` (non-uglified and uglified files).
-The final file should look like this:
+All locales are located in folders `locale/js` or `locale/min` (non-uglified and uglified files).
+The final file should look like below:

     }).config(['$l10nProvider', function($l10nProvider) {
         $l10nProvider.addLocale(function(){ ... id:'fr-fr',...}());